Career Development | Columbia Journalism School

 Career Development

-Editors, producers and hiring managers consistently seek out J-School students and graduates to find the reporting and cutting-edge skills they need in their newsrooms.
-Advisors meet one-on-one and guide students through every stage of the job-hunting process so they can find jobs and internships that make the best use of their skills and interests.
-Students learn valuable career-building strategies including:
+Advisors meet one-on-one with students to guide them through every stage of the job-hunting process, so they can find jobs and internships that make the best use of their skills and interests.

 • How to write journalism-specific resumes and cover letters that best highlight skills and prior experience